Cycling from Gracefield to Messines, Quebec: the paved railway track to the butcher

 Here is my Strava recording:

-It looks a bit remote on the map and it is definitely not Europe, but there is still enough to see.
+It looks a bit remote on the map but there is still enough to see.
 Here is a photo impression of the path and the environment of rural Quebec.

 We started at the parking lot in Gracefield.